odioski/FWCracker_v3/README.md

 	python FWCracker.py

-#	Launch the Win exe:
+#	Launch the Win executable

 Download the code: